 Former Executive Vice President

 Ambassador Stephen A. Seche is the executive vice president of the Arab Gulf States Institute in Washington.

 He spent 35 years as a career U.S. Foreign Service officer.
-From 2011-13, Seche served as deputy assistant secretary in the Bureau of Near Eastern Affairs at the Department of State, with responsibility for U.S. relations with the GCC states and Yemen.
+From 2011-13, Seche served as deputy assistant secretary in the Bureau of Near Eastern Affairs at the Department of State, with responsibility for U.S. relations with the Gulf Arab states and Yemen.
 He served as the U.S. ambassador to Yemen from 2007-10.

 During the 2006-07 academic year, Seche was a visiting fellow at the University of Southern California, where he taught public diplomacy in the master’s degree program.
 On his return from Yemen, he spent a year at the Institute for the Study of Diplomacy at Georgetown University, leading a graduate seminar in the School of Foreign Service.